Ulster action to crank up in Enniskillen and Omagh

 Some 13 months later, Gallagher quit the Fermanagh job after his side had narrowly missed out on promotion to Division One and quickly exited the championship following defeats by Donegal and Monaghan.

-Within a further two months, Gallagher was named Derry manager and while not much on the surface happened during his first Covid-affected year in charge, he was putting his imprint on his squad and since then, it has been a tale of fast-moving progress in the county.
+Within a further two months, Gallagher was named Derry manager and while not much on the surface happened during his first Covid-affected year in charge, he was putting his imprint on his squad and since then, it has been a tale of fast-moving progress in the Oak Leaf County.

 'Derry a top-three team but we have a chance'